<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2505919233049685&amp;ev=PageView&amp;noscript=1">

 One of the reasons spring and grass seed don’t mix is because of crabgrass prevention.

-lawn team pours grass seed into spreaderThat great pre-emergent that prevents crabgrass also kills grass seed.
+lawn care pouring grass seed into spreaderThat great pre-emergent that prevents crabgrass also kills grass seed.
 So you can’t seed and prevent crabgrass at the same time.

 Unless….